schmittjoh/serializer/Resources/doc/index.rst

 - supports versioning out of the box
 - easily customizable as most logic is implemented using clearly defined interfaces
+- can be configured via annotations, YAML, XML, or PHP

 This bundle works best when you have full control over the objects that you want to serialize/unserialize as you can leverage the full power of annotations then.